 Experimental: Virtual Multimodal Hub and usual care (Intervention Group) - The main aim of the virtual multimodal hub is to prepare participants for surgery (including the role of Enhanced Recovery after Surgery (ERAS) pathway) and support declines in physiological and psychological function associated with preoperative treatments (e.g., chemo-radiotherapy) and major surgery.
 The post-hospital discharge interventions will focus on the recovery of activities of daily living, occupational tasks, and recreational activities.
 Aided by standardised assessment tools, a comprehensive holistic baseline (first preoperative multimodal session) and post-discharge (first postoperative multimodal session) assessment of patients' physical, nutritional, psychological and overall health status, presence of co-morbidities and medical history will determine the frequency, intensity, time, type, volume, and progression of the multimodal interventions.

-Active Comparator: Usual care alone (Control Group) - Participants allocated to the control group will receive usual care according to their health care team, which may consist of advice on smoking cessation, reduction of alcohol intake, nutritional counselling, and medical optimisation in the preoperative anaesthetic clinic visits.
+Active comparator: Usual care alone (Control Group) - Participants allocated to the control group will receive usual care according to their health care team, which may consist of advice on smoking cessation, reduction of alcohol intake, nutritional counselling, and medical optimisation in the preoperative anaesthetic clinic visits.
 Participants will be asked to maintain their normal daily activities.

-Behaviour: Preoperative Exercise
+BEHAVIORAL: Preoperative Exercise

 Aerobic (HIIT) Endurance Respiratory Muscle Strength Education

-Behaviour: Postoperative Exercise
+BEHAVIORAL: Postoperative Exercise

 Aerobic Muscle Strength Walking Program Education

-Other interventions: Preoperative Nutrition
+Treatment: Other: Preoperative Nutrition

 Malnutrition screening Weight monitoring Symptom management Dietetic counselling Nutrition support

-Other interventions: Postoperative Nutrition
+Treatment: Other: Postoperative Nutrition

 Malnutrition screening Weight monitoring Symptom management Dietetic counselling Nutrition support

-Behaviour: Preoperative Psychology
+BEHAVIORAL: Preoperative Psychology

 CBT skills Skills training Emotional validation Behavioural activation Psycho-education

-Behaviour: Postoperative Psychology
+BEHAVIORAL: Postoperative Psychology

 CBT skills Skills training Emotional validation Behavioural activation Psycho-education